 Loudon Elementary School

-- Loudon Elementary School's student population of 484 students has stayed relatively flat over five school years.
+- Loudon Elementary School's student population of 521 students has grown by 13% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Classroom Teachers||34 teachers|

 - Loudon Elementary School is ranked within the bottom 50% of all 1,684 schools in Tennessee (based off of combined math and reading proficiency testing data) for the 2017-18 school year.